 When selecting an instructor or agency, it is important to ensure that the instructor has experience delivering adult education programs.
 Just as Competent Persons must have work experience related to the tasks expected of them, instructors must have experience conducting training.
 A common mistake is the assumption that any person with the Competent Person title can conduct training.

 You wouldn’t assume that licensed automobile drivers are capable of teaching driver’s education just because they have a driver’s license.
 Again, when choosing an instructor, employers should list the tasks that are expected of their Competent Persons before looking at training options.
 If delivering training is a required skill set, employers must make sure their instructor has experience to assess, evaluate, and document student performance.

 The ANSI Z359 Fall Protection Code is one of the best resources for employers.
 Section 3.3.4 of ANSI/ASSE Z359.2 (Minimum Requirements for a Managed Fall Protection Program) includes guidance for employers on how to train their Competent Person(s).
 There are several other considerations for Competent Person training that have not been discussed here that are detailed in this document.
 The requirements included in the ANSI Z359 Fall Protection Code can be applied to your internal training program or used as a measuring stick for outside training sources.
 Either way, it will help employers take the steps toward more effective Competent Persons.

 ABOUT THE AUTHOR

-Kevin Denis is the Training Manager for Gravitec Systems, Inc. For the last twelve years, Denis has been involved with the establishment of successful fall protection programs and audits for dozens of companies throughout Canada and the United States.
-He manages a training department that averages over 50,000 student-training-hours per year.
+Kevin Denis, Training Manager for Gravitec Systems, Inc. Denis has been involved with the establishment of successful fall protection programs and audits for dozens of companies throughout Canada and the United States.
+He has managed a training department that averages over 50,000 student-training-hours per year.